nopERcart free shopping-cart

 </FORM>

-8. (Optional) Include a "Javascript Needed" warning in your pages, to alert any user who has disabled Javascript to enable it in order to shop at your store.
+8. (Optional) Include a "Javascript Needed" warning in your pages, to alert any user who has disabled Javascript to enable it in order to shop at your store; note that a NOSCRIPT element should immediately follow a SCRIPT tag (my old examples before 2011-June were incorrect in this regard, although they worked as intended with Opera and Firefox, IE unknown).
 And a "Cookies Needed" warning to alert a user who has disabled cookies.
 Here are snippets you can add to all your shopping pages, to issue those warnings when they're needed:

 <NOSCRIPT>Our shopping-cart needs JavaScript.
 Please enable JavaScript in your browser's preferences.</NOSCRIPT>